StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 * ``system application-list ``
   - This command shows the list of applications uploaded or applied to the cluster and some top-level informations.
 Particularly, status and progress are useful for debbuging.
 * ``system application-show "application_name"``
-  - This command provides a most of the information provided in the _application-list_, but with extra rows: ["Active", "created_at", "name", "updated_at"].
+  - This command provides the most of the information provided in the _application-list_, but with extra rows: ["Active", "created_at", "name", "updated_at"].
 * ``system application-remove``
   - This command removes an application from service.
 Removing an application will clean up related Kubernetes resources and delete all of its installed helm charts
 * ``system application-delete``
-  - We can use the following command to completely delete an application from the system **after running the system application-remove**
+  - You can use the following command to completely delete an application from the system **after running the system application-remove**

 You can find more useful [system application commands](https://docs.starlingx.io/system_configuration/kubernetes/application-commands-and-helm-overrides.html) in the StarlingX documentation.